intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ## 3. Trusted Realtime Compute and ML

-With the trusted realtime compute and ML/DL support, users can run standard Flink stream processing and distributed DL model inference (using [Cluster Serving](https://www.usenix.org/conference/opml20/presentation/song)) in a secure and trusted fashion.
-In this feature, both [Graphene](https://github.com/oscarlab/graphene) and [Occlum](https://github.com/occlum/occlum) are supported, users can choose one of them as LibOS layer.
+With the Trusted Realtime Compute and ML/DL support, users can run standard Flink stream processing and distributed DL model inference (using Cluster Serving in a secure and trusted fashion.
+In this feature, both Graphene and Occlum are supported, users can choose one of them as LibOS layer.

 ### 3.1 Prerequisite

 Please refer to [Section 2.1 Prerequisite](#prerequisite).
-For Occlum backend, if your kernel version is below 5.11, please install [enable_rdfsbase](https://github.com/occlum/enable_rdfsbase).
+For the Occlum backend, if your kernel version is below 5.11, please install enable_rdfsbase from [here](https://github.com/occlum/enable_rdfsbase).

 ### 3.2 Prepare Docker Image

-Pull docker image from Dockerhub
+Pull Docker image from Dockerhub

 ```bash
 # For Graphene